Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Limitations and Implications

 \subsection{Limitations of Our Work}

 While our work proposes novel means to attack CSI-based off-device positioning systems and suitable countermeasures, the proposed methods suffer from several limitations.
-One key drawback is that the proposed white-box attack requires knowledge of the positioning DNN and the CSI, which is difficult to acquire in practice---our other attacks require less or no knowledge, but also are less effective.
-Hence, there is room for more effective attacks that require less knowledge but achieve similar location privacy as the proposed reference white-box attack.
+One key drawback is that the proposed white-box attack requires knowledge of the {entire positioning pipeline} and the CSI, which is difficult to acquire in practice---our other attacks require less or no knowledge, but also are less effective.
+Hence, there is room for more effective attacks that require less knowledge but achieve similar location privacy as the proposed reference white-box attack. {Furthermore, due to the nonconvexity of the optimization problem in \fref{eq:adversarial}, our approach to extract perturbation sequences for the white-box attack with projected gradient ascent does \emph{not} guarantee optimality---alternative optimization algorithms may produce better results.} {Also, we have not investigated approaches that \emph{learn} CSI feature extraction functions with the purpose of providing increased robustness to adversarial positioning attacks---such approaches, e.g., based on the CSI feature learning approach put forward in \cite{gonultacs2021feature}, are left for future work.}

 Our results also indicate that one cannot prevent localization completely while enabling communication.
 In particular, \fref{fig:Nokia_locations} demonstrates that our attacks indeed prevent precise localization, but the perturbed locations with our most powerful white-box attack still capture positions on a larger-scale quite accurately.
 What is more: As soon as a device connects with a BS or AP, one will always know that the transmitter will be in its vicinity---our attacks cannot prevent that.
 The recent trend towards network densification (i.e., placing more BSs and APs in space) and communication at millimeter-wave (mmWave) frequencies further aggravate this issue.
 Network densification will enable more accurate location estimates simply by processing connectivity information.
 Furthermore, mmWave communication typically operates under line-of-sight conditions, which further restricts the possible transmitter positions that are in range of a BS or AP.
 In addition, jointly processing CSI of one device at multiple BSs and APs to extract location estimates has been shown to significantly improve localization accuracy~\cite{gonultacs2021csi}.
 We speculate that such multi-point localization methods will be even harder to attack, as the same perturbation will be measured by multiple receivers at different locations in space.
 A possible defense might be to equip the transmitter with multiple antennas and to perform adversarial beamforming (e.g., by steering the signal into specific directions).
 Such multi-antenna attacks might prove more effective than the ones proposed here and may also be able to fool positioning systems that process AoA and/or ToF, but may degrade the quality-of-service as one has to use sub-optimal beams.
 However, if one fuses multi-point CSI estimates with other sensor modalities, e.g., from cameras or radar systems, all such defensive mechanisms are likely to become ineffective, necessitating fundamentally different attack strategies.